Fun-Using-Networks/fun-hello_world/README.md

 This nutritional sauce demonstrates just how [disorderly](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design#Programming) functional can be.

-Some comments have been sprinkled into the recipe.
+A dash of comments have been sprinkled into the recipe.

 Types have been spicily signed; but spicy signatures aren't mandatory.
 (They speed up metabolism; just like jalapeños.)